-In addition to the clinical settings described above, the offices of the Addiction Center occupy two different locations at the University of Michigan.
+The offices of the U-M Addiction Center occupy two different locations at the University of Michigan.
 The Center's research space at the Rachel Upjohn Building on the East Ann Arbor Medical Campus is 5,220 square feet.
 The Center also occupies 1,065 square feet in the University of Michigan’s North Campus Research Complex (NCRC).
 At the Rachel Upjohn Building, the Addiction Center has office, meeting, library, archival, data collection, data management, and computational space.
 The Addiction Center also has a number of conference rooms where scientific staff meetings take place.
-These meeting rooms also serve as interview anddata collection offices.
+These meeting rooms also serve as interview and data collection offices.
 The Rachel Upjohn Building also houses a mock scanner for acclimating children to the fMRI environment.

 North Campus Research Center

 The North Campus Research Center (NCRC) is comprised of 28 buildings with 2.1 million square feet of office space and 174 acres of land.
 The NCRC houses several health research groups, encouraging the development of collaborative research relationships and projects.
 The facilities include state-of-the-art teleconferencing tools and equipment that allow for collaborative effort in shared workspaces.
 The space also includes offices for investigators and research support staff, and a number of conference rooms for meetings.